jstuartpieri/Work-collection/README.md

 # Project 4) [Buying a used car - Scrapping and Analyzing OLX car's data](https://github.com/jstuartpieri/scrapping_carros_olx)

+I wanted to buy a new car so I decided to scrape OLX plataform which contain multiple ads from people wanting to sell their cars.
+Then a simple preprocessing was done in order to: clean some bad formated data and add some other filterings.
+Processed dataset was exported to a csv file and excel was used to do the final checkings and explore possible good car offers.

 * Scrapy framework used along with Python to scrape car's data from OLX site.
 * Pre-processing to correct some bad formatted data and delete some missing values rows.
 * Wrangling data to met some chosen criterias and exported to a csv file.